Gourav-334/maltose/docs/components/as/micro_working/cmd_interpreter.md

 <img src="./assets/cmd_interpreter.png" alt="Command Interpreter" style="width:500px; height:auto;" />

+>**<u>NOTE</u>:**
+> - Only ambiguity that stops the process is error, not warning.
+> - Then the control is passed to filestream loader, not the lexer.

-## 4. Involved Components
+## 4. Involved Sub-Components

 - Finite state machine
-- Error log
+- Command error log
-- Warning log
+- Command warning log
 - Request flag statuses

 ---